Shaeer-Hasan/hello-world/README.md

 # hello-world
-its a simple code generating hello-world
+its a simple code generating hello-world.